velartrill/velartrill.github.io/orig/spirals/darkest-before-dawn/darkest-before-dawn.md

 I shake my head.

 We step into another lobby, one I know intimately.
 The long table whence my chief clerk presides is empty, as are the many benches that fill the room.
-I help Lishuen into the ascender at the center of it all, and touch my pendant to an Old Script symbol on the wall.
-Another bell chimes, and the capsule begins to rise.
+I help Lishuen into the ascender at the center of it all, and touch my pendant.
+Another bell chimes, an Old Script character on the wall blossoms with soft rose-red light, and the capsule begins to rise.

 “Everything is so… big,” Lishuen murmurs sleepily.